-The Board held four meetings during 2015.
+The Board held four meetings during 2016.
 Various matters were also approved by the unanimous written consent of the directors during the last fiscal year.
 Each director attended at least 75% of the aggregate of (i) the total number of meetings of the Board, and (ii) the total number of meetings held by all committees of the Board on which such director served.
 The Company has no formal policy with respect to the attendance of Board members at the Annual Meeting, but encourages all incumbent directors and all director nominees to attend each annual meeting of shareholders.
-Three of the four incumbent directors attended the Company's last annual meeting of shareholders held on May 29, 2015.
+Two of the four incumbent directors and the new director nominee attended the Company's last annual meeting of shareholders held on June 3, 2016.

-Compensation of Directors in 2015 Fiscal Year
+Compensation of Directors in 2016 Fiscal Year

 The Company's standard compensation arrangement for each non-employee director is currently a \$30,000 annual retainer plus a fee of \$1,500 for each Board meeting attended in person or telephonically and a fee of \$750 for each committee meeting attended in person or telephonically.
 The chairman of the Audit Committee also receives an additional \$7,500 annual retainer.
-No other cash compensation was paid to any non-employee director during 2015.
+No other cash compensation was paid to any non-employee director during 2016.
 The Compensation Committee also periodically grants stock options to the directors of the Company.
-However, no stock options were granted to any of the non-employee directors of the Company during 2015.
+However, no stock options were granted to any of the non-employee directors of the Company during 2016.

-The following table sets forth information concerning the compensation of the non-employee directors of the Company for the fiscal year ended December 31, 2015.
+The following table sets forth information concerning the compensation of the non-employee directors of the Company for the fiscal year ended December 31, 2016.

 Name Fees Earned or Paid in Cash (\$) Option Awards (\$) All Other Compensation (\$) Total (\$)

-Scott T. Berlin 42,750 1 42,750
+Scott T. Berlin 45,000 1 45,000

-James H. Graves 49,500 1 49,500
+James H. Graves 52,500 1 52,500

-Jim W. Henderson 42,750 1 42,750
+Mark E. Pape 25,583 25,583

-As of December 31, 2015, exercisable options to purchase 30,000, 30,000 and 15,000 shares of Common Stock were outstanding to Messrs.
-Berlin, Graves and Henderson, respectively.
+1 As of December 31, 2016, exercisable options to purchase 30,000 shares of Common Stock were outstanding to each of Messrs.
+Berlin and Graves.